Goal Setting for Personal Success

 Most people involved in competitive sport set goals.
 Golfers aspire to lower their handicaps, long jumpers set targets for distance jumped and runners aim to reduce their times.

-Setting goals has been proven to bring results, so any goals are better than none.
+Setting goals is proven to bring results, so any goals are better than none.
 However, setting goals well is a skill in itself.
 Make them too far removed from the current reality and you become discouraged.
 Set them too close to where you are and they don’t provide sufficient challenge to inspire and motivate you.
+There's a delicate balance to the degree of difficulty that will help you most.

 As a coach I can help you: